-If you are a true dog lover looking for smart dog fencing solutions you have probably already considered in-ground or wireless dog fences.
-Even if you haven’t – you might be familiar with the struggle of choosing the best option for your canine well being.
+If you are a true dog lover looking for intelligent dog fencing solutions, you have probably already considered in-ground or wireless dog fences.
+Even if you haven’t – you might be familiar with the struggle of choosing the best option for your canine well-being.
 I’ve been there, and I know how it does feel.
-We have already discussed about all types of dog fences there are.
+We have already discussed all types of dog fences there are.
 And what to consider before getting one.
 This time I want to guide you through your options and help you make the right decision getting an invisible dog fence.

-All invisible electric dog fence units come with an individual dog collar with the receiver installed in it.
-It allows the signals transfer when your dog is about to cross your property boundaries.
-Depending on the fence type you have, the receiver can send audio alerts, initiate a static warning.
+All invisible electric dog fence units come with an individual dog collar with the receiver installed.
+It allows the signals to transfer when your dog is about to cross your property boundaries.
+Depending on the fence type you have, the receiver can send audio alerts and initiate a static warning.
 Also, it can provide a combination of both when your dog gets too close to the place borders you’ve established.

 The reason why these fences are called electric is because of this static warning that dogs receive.
 To be clear, it is mild electrical stimulation.
-That is being sent to get the animal’s attention and interrupt their behaviour.
-Some of you may ask if it’s safe and there are a lot of discussions.
+That is being sent to get the animal’s attention and interrupt their behavior.
+Some of you may ask if it’s safe, and there are a lot of discussions.
 Yet, there is a simple solution to prevent this stimulus and make sure your dog won’t be scared – it’s training.
-Another essential detail is to buy the right collar that suits your dog size and weight.
+Another essential detail is buying a suitable collar that suits your dog’s size and weight.

-Getting back to how does invisible fence work it’s important to notice that there is a slight difference depending on your fence type.
-Underground electric fences are installed with the wires buried in the ground around the set perimeter of your property.
+Getting back to how an invisible fence works, it’s essential to notice a slight difference depending on your fence type.
+Underground electric fences are installed with wires buried in the ground around the set perimeter of your property.
 Dog’s collar (with the receiver on it) communicates with the transmitter connected to the wiring and sends signals along the buried wires.
-Then the dog, approaching to the invisible fence boundaries, receives a signal to stop – a sound that only it can hear.
-If it’s not being stopped by this alert, it might receive a static warning if it continues to go.
+Then the dog, approaching the invisible fence boundaries, receives a signal to stop – a sound that only it can hear.
+If this alert is not stopping it, it might receive a static warning if it continues to go.

-With the wireless fence type, you don’t have to dig your yard and bury the wires in the ground.
+You don’t have to dig your yard and bury the wires in the ground with the wireless fence type.
 Instead, a wireless transmitter communicates with your set boundaries.
-Usually, it’s a circular area, and then constantly sends signals to your dog’s collar when it is in a safe zone.
-The difference comparing to a wired underground fence is that your pet will get a warning sound.
+Usually, it’s a circular area and then constantly sends signals to your dog’s collar when it is in a safe zone.
+Compared to a wired underground fence, the difference is that your pet will get a warning sound.
 And later the electric warning, when the signal is lost.
-It means it is only going to work when your dog gets out of the safe zone.
+It will only work when your dog gets out of the safe zone.

 Types Of Electric Invisible Dog Fences

 As I mentioned before, there are two types of electric invisible dog fences.
-Both of them serves different dog and their owners needs.
-There are also different manufacturers who offer a variety of various fence features.
-Nonetheless, I’m going to look at both of the pros and cons in general.
+Both of them serves different dog and their owner’s needs.
+Other manufacturers offer a variety of various fence features.
+Nonetheless, I will look at both the pros and cons in general.

 In-Ground/Wired Dog Fence

-The main advantage of getting in-ground (wired) dog fence, of course, its invisibility and easy maintenance.
-Another good thing is that the perimeter of your fence can be customised.
+The main advantage of getting an in-ground (wired) dog fence is its invisibility and easy maintenance.
+Another good thing is that the perimeter of your fence can be customized.
 You can even fence your pool with the same wire).
-So compared to a physical fence you get more flexibility here.
-Also, it can stop your other dogs or cats from going outside the yard by receiving signals from the same, single transmitter.
+So compared to a physical fence, you get more flexibility here.
+Also, it can stop your other dogs or cats from going outside the yard by receiving signals from the same single transmitter.
 You need to purchase in-ground receiver collars for multiple pets.

 Wireless Dog Fence